Extended Affinity Propagation: Global Discovery and Local Insights: Related Work

 \section{Related Work}

-Since it was first published in \cite{frey_main}, AP has been modified in different ways. \textit{Hierarchical Affinity Propagation(HAP)}, introduced in \cite{hap}, proposes a layered structure where the exemplars of previous optimization layer are considered as the data points for next layer.
-HAP tries to cluster the data hierarchically without making hard decisions at each hierarchical layer.
-Although the local exemplars obtained so are more meaningful than AP, the clusters obtained by HAP are still star-shaped at each layer and there is no further information about the local structure of the clusters beyond local exemplars. \textit{Multi-Exemplar Affinity Propagation (MEAP)} \cite{meap} is another approach, closely related to HAP with two layers, where the authors propose the use of exemplars and super-exemplars.
+Since it was first published in \cite{affinitypropagation}, AP has been modified in different ways.
+Hierarchical Affinity Propagation, introduced in \cite{hap}, proposes a layered structure where the exemplars of previous optimization layer are considered as the data points for the next layer.
+Hierarchical Affinity Propagation tries to cluster the data hierarchically without making hard decisions at each hierarchical layer.
+Although the local exemplars obtained so are more meaningful than AP, the clusters obtained by Hierarchical Affinity Propagation are still globular at each layer and there is limited information about the local structure of the clusters beyond local exemplars.
+Multi-Exemplar Affinity Propagation \cite{meap} is another approach, closely related to HAP with two layers, where the authors propose the use of exemplars and super-exemplars.
 Exemplars can select super-exemplars as representatives but super-exemplars are forced to select themselves.
-MEAP shares same drawbacks as HAP.
+Multi-Exemplar Affinity Propagation has similar drawbacks as Hierarchical Affinity Propagation.

-\textit{Soft-constraint affinity propagation(SCAP)}\cite{scap} is another relevant extension.
-Unlike other variants, SCAP allows exemplars to select other points as their representative.
-As a result SCAP can discover a wider variety of cluster shapes.
-On the other hand since SCAP connects local exemplars to identify clusters, this corresponds to expanding a cluster based on local centroids and hence leads to sub-optimal clustering.
-Furthermore, the only local information available is the local exemplars.
+Unlike other variants, Soft-Constraint Affinity Propagation, introduced in \cite{scap}, allows exemplars to select other exemplars as their representative by relaxing the consistency constraint.
+As a result Soft-Constraint Affinity Propagation can discover a wider variety of cluster shapes.
+On the other hand since Soft-Constraint Affinity Propagation tries to identify global structure based on the pairwise similarities between exemplars, this corresponds to expanding a cluster by establishing direct links between the local exemplars.
+Hence it often leads to sub-optimal clustering.
+Furthermore, the only local information available is the local exemplars and the direct connections between them.

-A more natural approach to identify arbitrarily shaped clusters is to combine sub-clusters corresponding to each local exemplar by exploring the connections between sub-cluster boundaries.
+A more natural approach to identify arbitrarily shaped clusters is to combine subclusters corresponding to each local exemplar by exploring the shared connections between subcluster boundaries.
 This is the approach we will take in this work.
-It not only provides with better and more robust clustering results but also provides us with additional information about relative cluster density and strength along with local exemplars.
+It has not only better and more robust clustering results but also provides us with additional local insights into the discovered clusters.